-- Adequate funding for the Rural Energy for America Program (REAP) and an increase to the percentage of USDA cost share;
+- Adequate funding for the Rural Energy for America Program (REAP);

 - Increased resources for biofuels; and

 - Increased resources for methane digesters.

 Nutrition

 - The inclusion of a block grant program that would allow food banks and food access networks to directly purchase specialty crops from farmers; - Technical and monetary assistance being given to farmers to help facilitate online SNAP sales and streamline the requirement to be able to collect SNAP benefits; and - The use of SNAP for U.S.-produced agricultural products when available.